tetratelabs/istio-cloud-map/README.md

-# Istio Route53 Operator
+# Istio Cloud Map Operator

-This repo contains an operator for syncing Route53 data into Istio by pushing ServiceEntry CRDs to the Kube API server.
+This repo contains an operator for syncing Cloud Map data into Istio by pushing ServiceEntry CRDs to the Kube API server.

 ## Building